NicholasSutanto/NicholasSutanto/README.md

 - 👋 Hi, I’m @NicholasSutanto

-- I'm a recent Bachelor of Science in Information systems graduate interested in gaming, computer hardware, data analytics, databases, and business analysis.
+- I'm a recent Master of Science in Data Analytics for Business graduate interested in gaming, computer hardware, data analytics, databases, and business analysis.

 - How to reach me: sutanton@spu.edu